lidofinance/validator-ejector/README.md

 - Invalid files in messages folder are noticed
 - Exit JSON structure is checked
 - Exit signature is fully validated
+- Exit event report hashes are checked to be originat
+- Exit events original consensus transactions are checked to be signed by whitelisted Oracles
 - Node requests are repeated on error or timeouts
 - Amount of messages left to send out can be checked using metrics
 - Dry run mode to test setup